Ultra-low-frequency gravitational waves from individual supermassive black hole binaries as standard sirens

-Unlike the bright-siren data giving almost identical results, the dark-siren data constrain $H_0$ tighter as $q$ decreases.
-The reason is that when we simulate the dark-siren data, $q$ affects not only SNRs of GWs but also the number of mock SMBHBs, and the effect of the number of mock SMBHBs is more dominated than the effect of SNRs for the dark-siren method.
+Unlike the bright siren data providing almost identical results, the dark siren data constrain $H_0$ more tightly as $q$ decreases.
+The reason is that when we simulate the dark siren data, $q$ affects not only SNRs of GWs but also the number of mock SMBHBs.
+The impact of the number of simulated SMBHBs is more significant than the impact of SNRs for the dark siren method.

-\begin{addendum} \item[Data Availability] The data that support the results in this paper are available from the corresponding author upon reasonable request.